bharathram444/fluttrfly/CHNAGELOG.md

 - New feature or command (e.g., `fluttrfly add`) for adding widgets and utilities to the core.

+### Version 2.0.3 (2024-10-21)

+#### Added
+- Bug Fix in `state_management_manager` function:
+  - Here we get path of user project path to read `.fluttrflyrc` but previous logic were not capable to read the file that's way, we changed logic.
+- Bug Fix in `common_functions.py` function:
+  - Here we added styles fun's to reduce code and easy to use style at console for error, success, warning, info.

 ### Version 2.0.2 (2024-10-19)

 #### Added